Wes Studi calls historic Oscar 'overwhelmingly amazing'

 Oct.
-26 (UPI) -- Cherokee actor, activist and Vietnam veteran Wes Studi is poised to become the first Native American Oscar winner at Sunday's Governors Awards gala in Los Angeles.
+26 (UPI) -- Cherokee actor, activist and Vietnam veteran Wes Studi is poised to become the first Native American actor to be presented with an Oscar at Sunday's Governors Awards gala in Los Angeles.

 The Academy of Motion Picture Arts and Sciences announced in June that it planned to celebrate Studi's extraordinary career with an honorary Oscar at its annual fall ceremony.